UAV RTK vs PPK: Introduction to UAV Accuracy

 Understanding RTK and PPK positioning

-RTK uses corrections from a base or NTRIP in real time.
+RTK applies corrections instantly in-flight by using corrections from a base or NTRIP and is ideal for time-sensitive, connected or live-tracking projects.
 Positions are fixed during flight, so images get immediate geotags.
-It shines on smaller, urgent jobs where live feedback matters.
 Limits: if the link drops, accuracy can suffer; you need steady network or line-of-sight.

-PPK records GNSS data and events onboard and applies corrections later.
-It is great for remote, obstructed, or BVLOS flights.
+PPK processes data after the flight, offering higher reliability in remote, obstructed, or long-range scenarios.
+The method records GNSS data and events onboard and applies corrections later.
 PPK stays reliable even with in-flight gaps, but it adds time and software steps.
 Field reports confirm both methods deliver survey-grade results.

 Open RTKdata Docs